-For those who live in wooded areas with fallen or cut trees, transforming tree trunks into something decorative and eye-catching is a wonderful way to repurpose unused wood.
-Adorning tree stumps with dainty items or reshaping the wood into a spectacular image can add a rustic look to your yard and increase the cuteness, and uniqueness of your outdoor space.
-In this article, we’ve decided to list 21 of our absolute favorite tree stump ideas to get your creative DIY juices flowing!
+For those who live in wooded areas with fallen or cut trees, transforming tree trunks into something decorative and eye-catching for your garden is a wonderful way to repurpose unused wood.
+Adorning tree stumps with dainty items or reshaping the wood into a spectacular image can add a rustic look to your yard and increase the appearance, and uniqueness of your outdoor space.
+In this article, we’ve decided to list 25 of our absolute favorite tree stump ideas to get your creative DIY juices flowing!

 Wedding-Style Tree Stump Ideas

 1. Tree Stumps with Candles Inside Glass Jars

 Our first tree stump idea is this beautiful wedding decor in a dimly lit garden.
 The natural appearance of the tree stumps, the soft glow of the candles inside glass jars, and delicate white lace create the perfect rural scenery for the evening of your special day.

 Before we say anything else, we sincerely hope you caught our pun in the subtitle.